 Trapper, trader, and Indian agent, Joshua Pilcher was born in Culpeper County, Virginia, on March 15, 1790, to Joshua and Nancy Fielding Pilcher.
 When he was five years old, the family moved to Lexington, Kentucky, where Joshua received an education.
 During the War of 1812, Pilcher was in St. Louis, Missouri, where he worked as a hat maker.

-He entered the fur trade business and in 1819, partnered with Manual Lisa and others in the Missouri Fur Company.
+He entered the fur trade business and, in 1819, partnered with Manual Lisa and others in the Missouri Fur Company.
 He worked primarily in Nebraska, where he traded with the Omaha tribe.
-It was probably about this time that he married an Omaha Indian woman named Poprine Barada with whom he had a son named John Pilcher.
-His wife died when his son was just little and was raised by Omaha Chief Big Elk.
+It was probably about this time that he married an Omaha Indian woman named Poprine Barada, with whom he had a son named John Pilcher.
+His wife died when his son was little, and was raised by Omaha Chief Big Elk.

-He died at St. Louis, Missouri on June 5, 1843.
-He was first buried at Christ Church Cemetery, however, when it closed a friend had his remains reinterred at Bellefontaine Cemetery.
+He died in St. Louis, Missouri, on June 5, 1843.
+He was first buried at Christ Church Cemetery; however, when it closed, a friend had his remains reinterred at Bellefontaine Cemetery.

-Allegedly, Joshua Pilcher was believed to have been wealthy at his death, as he owned real estate and more than 150 slaves.
+Allegedly, Joshua Pilcher was considered wealthy at his death, as he owned real estate and more than 150 slaves.
 However, his relatives were surprised at his will, which did not mention most of his holdings.
 The family was never able to solve the estate issues.
-Pilcher’s wealth is in question though as we have found no clear source that he ever owned slaves.
+Pilcher’s wealth is in question, though as we have found no clear source that he ever owned slaves.